Thought leaders in cardiology are taking note of our Unequal HART breakthrough that protects athletes’ hearts. LEARN MORE

 Mark Link, a professor of medicine and director of cardiac electrophysiology at UT Southwestern Medical Center in Dallas and a nationally recognized expert in commotio cordis, has partnered with a sports gear company called Unequal Technologies to create new and more effective protection from the hazard.
 They’ve spent nearly five years developing a chest guard… Continue reading High-tech chest protector thwarts sudden death in young athletes.

 Patrick Plunkett, 12, survives an often-fatal strike to the chest.
-See what his parents are doing to protect him now.
 Patrick watched as the low pitch ended up over the middle of the plate, not inside like he had hoped.
-The batter crushed the ball, sending a line drive straight back at Patrick, hitting him… Continue reading A pitch, a hit, and a miracle
+The batter crushed the ball, sending a line drive straight back at Patrick, hitting him in the chest.
+He fell limp to the mound.
+His… Continue reading A pitch, a hit, and a miracle

 According to a recent study, it is girls soccer – not football – that carries with it the highest rate of concussions for high school athletes.
 One team in the Chicago area is taking measures to prevent head injuries, and doing it with a headband.
 As Chicago’s WGN-TV reports, Glenbard East (Lombard, Ill.) girls soccer… Continue reading Unequal Challenges Parents to Consider Soccer Head Protection—Soccer is the #1 sport for causing concussions among female youth athletes